-Get ready, Rihanna fans, for 2019 is the year Robyn Fenty will drop her ninth studio album.
-Yep, three years since 2016’s ANTI, everyone’s favorite bad gal is back in the studio and gearing up to release a collection of tracks that will — let’s just say in blind faith — be stacked with bangers.
+Don’t lose faith, Rihanna fans , for 2019 could still be the year Robyn Fenty drops her ninth studio album.
+Yep, three years since 2016’s ANTI, everyone’s favorite bad gal is still clocking studio time to release a collection of tracks that will — let’s just say in blind faith — be stacked with bangers.

-The 30-year-old artist has been teasing new music for some time, but as she told chat show host Graham Norton last summer, we’ll have to wait patiently for the juicier details.
-Her most recent teaser showed a glitter-filtered RiRi at work in the studio, along with a two-second melody that already has fans believing she’s coming to save 2019.
+The 31-year-old artist has been teasing new music for some time, but as she told chat show host Graham Norton last summer, we’ll have to wait patiently for the juicier details.
+In January a teaser showed a glitter-filtered RiRi at work in the studio, along with a two-second melody that already has fans believing she’d come to save 2019.
 Check it out below.

 Rihanna’s new album release date

-Thanks to a comment penned by Rihanna herself, we know for sure that the new album will drop at some point in 2019.
+Thanks to a comment penned by Rihanna herself, it looks likely that the new album will drop at some point in 2019.
 A specific release date, however, is yet to be announced.

 On March 12, Rihanna’s best friend and project manager Jennifer Rosales reposted a photo originally shared by Rihanna, depicting her child with the caption “When tia @badgalriri gives you the first listen 😎. #newmusic.”
 This could suggest that we’re getting closer to hearing new Rihanna music.

 As NME pointed out on February 21, many RihRih fans have noticed that leaked tour dates have popped up in Google searches, the first date appearing being Portland, Maine on April 12, 2019.
-The tour dates, which have not been confirmed by Rihanna, suggest to many that the release date for her ninth album might happen before Rihanna’s first reported live appearance of the year.
+Unfortunately, this date came and went without a peep so it’s unclear if we’ll be getting a new album tour this year.